-The assessment of this course is wholly dependent on a three hour, written examination, with the Duly Performed (DP) requirement of 4 out of 5 seminars attended.
+The assessment of this course is based on a three hour, written examination and the report on the assignment, with the Duly Performed (DP) requirement of 4 out of 5 seminars attended.
 The examination is open book, i.e. notes, readers and the textbook may be brought into the examination venue.